amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Suppose you wanted to convert "\*agendize, an ugly bureaucratic :math:`\textsc{neologism}` meaning "to put on an agenda"… The word remains :math:`jargon` and should be voted down." :cite:`garner2016garner` into a rule.
 You would first look to the rule templates to see if one matches the form of your problem.

 In general, a rule's implementation in code need only take in a string of text, apply logic identifying whether the rule has been violated, and then return a value identifying the violation in the correct format.
-These weak requirements, paired with Python's expressibility, allow detectors to be built for all computable usage and style requirements.
-However, it provides little help when creating new rules, which often follow similar logic.
+The weakness of these requirements, paired with Python's expressibility, allow detectors to be built for all computable usage and style requirements.
+However, it provides little help when implementing new rules.

 To ease the implementation of new rules, we wrote functions that help to follow the protocol and provide the most common logical forms.
-These include checking for the existence of a given word, phrase, or pattern (``existence_check()``), for intra-document consistency in usage (``consistency_check()``), and for usage of preferred forms (``preferred_forms_check()``).
+These include checking for the existence of a given word, phrase, or pattern (``existence_check()``), for intra-document consistency in usage (``consistency_check()``), and for use of a word's preferred form (``preferred_forms_check()``).

-In the case of the agendize example, you want to ban a word altogether, so you want the ``existence_check`` rule template.
-When you look under ``jargon.misc``, you find that there are other examples of jargon that are banned by an existence check.
+The agendize rule bans a word, and so can be implemented using the ``existence_check`` template.
+The module ``jargon.misc`` has other examples of jargon banned using an existence check.
 You add ``agendize`` to the list.

 .. code-block:: python